Manchin pushes back on billionaire tax as Democrats struggle to cut a deal on Biden agenda - KRDO

 Democrats are facing significant issues over how to pay for the social safety net plan after another key moderate — Sen. Kyrsten Sinema of Arizona — made clear she opposed raising the corporate tax rate and the top marginal rate on individuals, which Democrats had originally wanted to finance the plan.

-Amid resistance from Manchin and another Senate Democrat, Mark Warner, over the billionaire tax, Democrats are once again scrambling to find a way to pay for the plan.
-Sen. Elizabeth Warren said talks were “ongoing” with Manchin to ease his concerns.
+Amid resistance from Manchin and another Senate Democrat, Virginia’s Mark Warner, over the billionaire tax, Democrats are once again scrambling to find a way to pay for the plan.
+Sen. Elizabeth Warren, a Massachusetts Democrats, said talks were “ongoing” with Manchin to ease his concerns.

 Sen. Bernie Sanders, a Vermont independent who caucuses with the Democrats and serves as chairman of the Senate Budget Committee, told reporters Wednesday that given the massive impasse on revenue right now, he doesn’t see a path to get a deal on a framework Wednesday or hold a vote on a separate bipartisan infrastructure bill this week.